-It looks like Appalachian crafters are finally getting their due.
-This week, USA Today ran 10 Great Places to Shop at Craft Galleries, and not one, not two, but three of them are in the homeland.
+Updated on December 10, 2017: It looks like Appalachian crafters are finally getting their due.
+A while back, USA Today ran 10 Great Places to Shop at Craft Galleries, and not one, not two, but three of them were in the homeland.

-That has me feeling big waves of pride for our region’s artists, and it makes me want to tell Target, Walmart and Best Buy to lump it this season.
-Rather than just filling my loved one’s stockings with mass-produced doo-dads, I’m going to buck the habit, sign off of Amazon, and pick up some gifts that were made in the hills and hollers of Appalachia.
+That had me feeling big waves of pride for our region’s artists, and it makes me want to tell Target, Walmart and Best Buy to lump it during the holidays.
+Rather than filling my loved one’s stockings with mass-produced doo-dads, I decided to buck the habit, sign off of Amazon, and pick up some gifts that were made in the hills and hollers of Appalachia.

 In case you want to do the same, I’ve added to the list of Appalachian craft stores started by USA Today.
 The below shops reach from Kentucky clear to North Carolina, so if you live in the Southern mountains, it should be easy to find an outlet for handmade goods near you.